-- Deadline: February 1, 2013 for consideration of a graduate assistantship; March 1st for all others.
+- Deadline: February 1st for consideration of a graduate assistantship; March 1st for all others.

 - Applicants for full-time study are eligible to apply for an assistantship.
 Please note this on your application.

 - Part-time study is accepted if you are already working professionally in the community development field or a related industry.
 Please indicate on your application if you want to attend part time.